-- marriage as in the case of incest84 (or under the Law of Moses, an Israelite marrying a foreign wife).85 - 12.
-A second marriage by a divorced spouse is not sin, regardless of who was guilty of causing the failure of the first marriage, except as described in paragraph 8. - 13.
+- 12. A second marriage by a divorced spouse is not sin, regardless of who was guilty of causing the failure of the first marriage, except as described in paragraph 8. - 13.
 Therefore, there is no reason to require a divorced and remarried couple to separate as a condition to baptism. - 14.
-Therefore, except as noted in paragraph 8, there is no reason to treat a divorced and remarried couple as second-class Christians or as necessarily in need of repentance.
-86 - 15.
+Therefore, except as noted in paragraph 8, there is no reason to treat a divorced and remarried couple as second-class Christians or as necessarily in need of repentance.93 - 15.
 General principles of repentance, forgiveness, and grace apply to divorce as well as to any other subject.
 Thus, it may well be appropriate to counsel, rebuke, or even disfellowship a Christian who persists in a sin against his or her marriage. - 16.
 This raises a practical problem, inherent in Christ's grace-based system, that some Christians may take advantage of available forgiveness and use it as a license to sin.
 We may wrongly consider some Christians forgiven when they really are not, but God will ultimately judge us all.
-Sinning in deliberate reliance on grace is a sure road to hellfire.87 - 17.
+Sinning in deliberate reliance on grace is a sure road to hellfire.94 - 17.
 A legal separation is as much a "putting away" as is a divorce.
 Both end the unity of the marriage. - 18.
 Wives and husbands owe a duty dating back to the Creation to provide sexual gratification to the other.
 Violation of this duty is sin. - 19.
 Marriage is an honored state, but remaining single (whether as a virgin, after a divorce, or as a widow or widower) in order to better serve the Lord is also honorable.
 Marriage is not for everyone.
-But it is wrong to require someone to remain single.88
+But it is wrong to require someone to remain single.95

-84 1 Cor.
+91 1 Cor.
 5.

-$^{^{85}}$ Following the Catholic Church, we have traditionally called ending such a wrongful marriage an annulment.
+$^{^{92}}$ $\,$ Following the Catholic Church, we have traditionally called ending such a wrongful marriage an annulment.

-This is universally true.
+93 This is universally true.
 Being divorced and remarried does not disqualify one from being an elder or deacon.
 The phrase "husband of one wife" is best translated "one-woman man" and is satisfied unless the elder or deacon has been unfaithful to his wife.
 Even then, allowance must be made for repentance.

-Heb.
+94 Heb.
 10:26 ff.
 Compare Heb.
 12:15 with Deut.
 29:18-21.
 This doctrine is discussed in detail in The Holy Spirit and Revolutionary Grace.

-88 1 Tim.
+95 1 Tim.
 4:1-3: "The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons. ...
 They forbid people to marry ..."